Bus travel for customers with disabilities

 Type of wheelchair permissible

 Manual and powered wheelchairs are able to use all our services.
-These need to be within the dimensions as specified within the Disability Discrimination Act – further details are available upon request.
+These need to be within the dimensions as specified within the Equality Act of 2010 – further details are available upon request.
 However, the size specified is larger than a standard-size wheelchair so most customers should not experience any issues.

 Please note mobility scooters are currently not permitted on our services due to the manoeuvrability into the wheelchair space.